Second Session, 43rd Parliament

 Paul Choi: Today it is a true honour to stand here and celebrate the 50th anniversary of MOSAIC.

-And in those early days, organizations like MOSAIC were there for us.
-They helped families like mine navigate the basics: how to settle, how to find work, how to understand the systems around us.
-They provided language support, guidance and more importantly, a sense that we were not alone.
+In those early days, organizations like MOSAIC were there for us.
+They helped families like mine navigate the basics — how to settle, how to find work, how to understand the systems around us.
+They provided language support; guidance; and, more importantly, a sense that we were not alone.
 That matters more than people realize, because settlement is not just about paperwork or employment.
 It’s about dignity.
 It’s about belonging.
 And it’s about giving someone the confidence to say that I can build a life here.

-So everyone at MOSAIC, past and present: thank you.
-Your work changed my family’s life and it continues to change countless others’.
+To everyone at MOSAIC, past and present: thank you.
+Your work changed my family’s life, and it continues to change countless others’.
 Congratulations on 50 years of incredible work.

 Earth Day and Responsibility